Nauheim

 Nauheim is a municipality in Groß-Gerau district in Hesse, Germany.

-Nauheim is located southwest of Frankfurt am Main and is part of the metropolitan region of Frankfurt.
+It is located southwest of Frankfurt am Main and is part of the metropolitan region of Frankfurt.
 It lies in the Hessian Ried.

 Geography

 Location

 Nauheim lies 3 km northwest of the district seat of Groß-Gerau 16 km northwest of Darmstadt and 6 km southeast of Rüsselsheim.
 After the Second World War, many instrument makers from the Sudetenland such as W. Schreiber + Söhne found a new home in this community in the southern Frankfurt Rhein-Main Region, and helped give the place the epithet Musikgemeinde – "Music Community".
 It is also well known for its "Nauheimer Musiktage" ("Nauheim Music Days"), held since 1970.

 Neighbouring communities

 Nauheim borders in the north on Königstädten, a constituent community of the town of Rüsselsheim, in the east on the town of Mörfelden-Walldorf, in the south on the town of Groß-Gerau and in the west on the community of Trebur.